zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 ## Summary

-In this lesson, you learned the basics of a simple linear regression between two variables as a problem of fitting a straight line to best describe the data associations on a 2-dimensional plane.
+In this lesson, you learned the basics of a simple linear regression.
+Specifically, you learned some details about performing the actual technique and got some practice interpreting regression parameters.
+Finally, you saw how the parameters can be used to make predictions!